FACT-Finder-Web-Components/magento2-module/README.md

 Several templates are already integrated into this layout, among others `ff-record-list`, which displays the search results.

 ## Process of Data Transfer between Shop and FACT-Finder

-Once a search query is sent, it does not immediately reach FACT-Finder, but is handed off to a specific controller, which hands the question to the FACT-Finder system, receives the answer, processes it and only then returns it to the frontend/web component.
+By default search/suggest requests are performed directly to FACT-Finder bypassing Magento backend.
+However if for some reason, You want to modify request parameters or want to modify the response before returning it to the front, You can enable **Enrichment feature**.
+By enabling this, once a search query is sent, it does not immediately reach FACT-Finder, but is handed off to a specific controller

-The answer is always processed in this PHP class:

 ```
-Omikron/Factfinder/Helper/ResultRefiner.php
+Omikron/Factfinder/Controller/Proxy/Call.php
 ```

-There you can enrich or process the returned JSON-string using the method `refine($jsonString)`, before it is returned with `return $jsonString`.
+which hands the question to the FACT-Finder system, receives the answer, processes it and only then returns it to the frontend/web component.
+Once response from FACT-Finder is available, proxy controller emits an **ff_proxy_post_dispatch** event which allows user to listen in order to modify and enrich recieved data

 ![Communication Overview](docs/assets/communication-overview.png "Communication Overview")